Coaching is becoming an increasingly popular field, but the psychological theory underlying it is not fully formed.

-For those looking to apply psychological knowledge and skill with clients in a non-clinical setting, coaching psychology is a useful area of study.
-Unfortunately, the field is still at its beginning, and there are not many formal academic programs explicitly dedicated to coaching psychology.
+For those looking to apply psychological knowledge and skill with clients in a nonclinical setting, coaching psychology is a useful area of study.
+The field is still at its beginning, and formal academic programs explicitly dedicated to coaching psychology are growing in number.

-There are, however, many other kinds of courses on the topic and burgeoning scientific and popular literature in development.
+There are also many other kinds of courses on the topic and burgeoning scientific and popular literature in development.

-Coaching psychology is a viable area for those interested in helping clients achieve their potential in various sectors ranging from sports, to business, to relationships, to politics.
+Coaching psychology is a viable area for those interested in helping clients achieve their potential in various sectors including sports, business, relationships, and politics.

 We hope you enjoyed reading this article.
 Don’t forget to download our Positive Psychology Exercises for free.